What is a Shopify Backorder?

 Add long supplier lead times, and you may not be able to fix the shortfall fast enough.
 Backorders are what you rely on when your inventory fails to keep up with real-time demand.

-4. Tariff-related delays
+4. Help in Tariff-related delays or situations

 Changes in trade policy or newly introduced tariffs can slow down shipments without warning.

+In such a scenario, the supply chain often takes a direct hit.
+Delays become obvious and retailers struggle to meet customer demand.
 Without sufficient safety stock, businesses turn to backorders as a contingency strategy to maintain revenue during these uncertainties and disruptions.

+Backorders can obviously keep your sales going, but they’re not always the right call.
 Whether they make sense depends on what you’re selling and what your customers expect.

-Best for: High-Demand, Niche, or Premium Products
+Pros: High-Demand, Niche, or Premium Products

 Customers will wait when the product is hard to find or worth the wait.
 If you're selling a limited-edition item, a high-ticket product, or something with a loyal following, backorders give people a way to reserve their spot.